Netgate is offering COVID-19 aid for pfSense software users, learn more.

 From the pfSense® WebGUI, using the Authentication Servers tab under System > User Manager, RADIUS and LDAP servers may be defined as authentication sources.
 See Support Throughout pfSense for information on where these servers may be used in pfSense software currently.
 To add a new server from this screen, click Add.
 To edit an existing server, click next to its entry.

-For additional information, you may access the Hangouts Archive to view the August 2015 Hangout on RADIUS and LDAP.
+pfSense Hangouts on Youtube to view the August 2015 Hangout on RADIUS and LDAP.

 To add a new RADIUS server:

 Make sure that the RADIUS server has the firewall defined as a client before proceeding.

 Navigate to System > User Manager, Authentication Servers tab.

 Set the Type selector to RADIUS.
 The RADIUS Server Settings will be displayed.

 Fill in the fields as described below:

 The name for this RADIUS server.
 This name will be used to identify the server throughout the pfSense GUI.